Apple Pie Filling

 Instructions

 - Wash, dry, and peel the apples, then cut them into slices if you plan to use the filling for pie, chunks for other baked goods and pastries, or your choice if you plan to use it for a sauce or topping.
-Sprinkle the lemon juice over the apples and toss to coat.
+You should end up with 6 cups cups peeled and sliced or chopped apples.
+Sprinkle 2 Tablespoons fresh lemon juice over the apples and toss to coat.

-- In a large saucepan or skillet, combine the 3 tablespoons of water, butter, granulated sugar, brown sugar, cinnamon, nutmeg, and salt.
+- In a large saucepan or skillet, combine 3 Tablespoons water, 2 Tablespoons unsalted butter, ½ cup granulated sugar, ½ cup brown sugar, 1 teaspoon cinnamon, ¼ teaspoon ground nutmeg, and ⅛ teaspoon salt.
 Place over medium heat and stir to melt the butter and dissolve the sugars.
 Bring to a boil.

 - Add the apples to the saucepan.
 Reduce the heat to low, cover with a lid, and simmer for 4-8 minutes, stirring frequently, until the apples are starting to get tender, but not mushy.
 The time will vary depending on the type of apple and the size and shape you cut them.

-- In a small bowl, whisk the cornstarch in the additional 2 tablespoons of water and add to the pan.
+- In a small bowl, whisk 2 Tablespoons cornstarch in the additional 2 Tablespoons water and add to the pan.
 Simmer for another 2-3 minutes, until thickened.

 - Cool slightly to use as a topping or sauce, or cool completely to use in pies, cobblers, etc.